UriahShaulMandel/BaldPhone/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.
-You can contirbute by:
+You can contribute by:
   - Adding features and fixing bugs
-  - Trasnlating BaldPhone to other languages
+  - Translating BaldPhone to other languages
   - Improving and translating the manual
   - Using BaldPhone and sending feedback